Frequently Asked Questions

 How does the carbon offset program work?

 Each quarter, Mass Audubon travel program staff sends NativeEnergy a list of flights to and from our tours.
 NativeEnergy then calculates the “carbon footprint” and bills us for the cost to offset this footprint.
-The funds we pay to NativeEnergy will support a community-based project that will reduce greenhouse gases.
-Learn more about how NativeEnergy calculates the carbon footprint of our air travel.
+The funds we pay to NativeEnergy will support a community-based project called Dempsey Ridge Wind that will reduce greenhouse gases.
+Learn how NativeEnergy calculates the carbon footprint of our air travel.

 What else does Mass Audubon do about climate change?